 There are two main federal laws that usually come up when considering what modifications an HOA can allow a disabled resident – the Americans with Disabilities Act (ADA), and the Federal Fair Housing Act (FFHA).
 There are also state and local laws to consider, and we’ll touch on California’s.

 Under the ADA, all public and government facilities are required to comply with specific use and construction requirements to accommodate disabled individuals.
 However, note that the ADA applies only to “public accommodations.”
 Therefore, an HOA will not be subject to the ADA unless the HOA is operating what can be considered a “public accommodation.”
-A “public accommodation” is any facility which is for use by members of the general public–not solely for use by the HOA’s members and their guests.
-It is pretty rare, but there have been examples of HOAs being subjected to ADA requirements when: (1) a HOA allows members of the public to buy memberships or passes to the HOA’s pool, (2) where an HOA allows other groups (like schools, church groups or clubs) to use HOA facilities on a regular basis, or (3) where a HOA maintains a rental office on the property that receives regular traffic from the general public.
+A “public accommodation” is any facility that is for use by members of the general public–not solely for use by the HOA’s members and their guests.
+It is pretty rare, but there have been examples of HOAs being subjected to ADA requirements when: (1) a HOA allows members of the public to buy memberships or passes to the HOA’s pool, (2) where an HOA allows other groups (like schools, church groups or clubs) to use HOA facilities on a regular basis, or (3) where an HOA maintains a rental office on the property that receives regular traffic from the general public.

 So the ADA will not apply to all HOAs, but if it does apply to yours, you should know and follow the use and construction requirements.